aricanoMX/aricanomx/README.md

-## Hi, I'm Andrés Ricaño, a Junio Frontend Developer 🚀 from México.
+## Hi, I'm Andrés Ricaño, a Frontend Developer 🚀 from México.

 <!-- **aricanoMX/aricanomx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->